 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

-Olympic bumper plates are an essential piece of home gym equipment due to their low bounce, safety features, and lower noise produced compared to iron-weight plates.
+Olympic bumper plates are an essential piece of home gym equipment due to their low bounce, safety features, and lower noise rating when compared to iron weight plates.
 However, choosing a set of bumper plates can be difficult due to the amount of variety that’s available on the market.

 The Garage Gym Reviews team has researched more than 70 bumper plate sets and used more than 40 of them.
 We score each one from 1 to 5 on a set of important factors, such as: